dplastico/dplastico.github.io/_posts/2021-10-17-Learning-Double-Restrictions:The-house-of-plastic-cake.md

 # Brief explanation

 The house of plastic-cake utilizes the house of botcake to generate an overlaped chunk, then a 3rd free of the same chunk  needs to be done in order to perform 2 writes: First, overwrite the las 2 bytes of the libc pointer generated in the unsorted bin to try to guess (1/16 chance) the stdout libc address.
 Second,it uses another write to point the FD of the already freed bug "forwards" on the heap to the modified libc address.
-This will trigger a leak, the using the already double freed chunk (using the same overlap), or performing another house of botcake it generates a shell overwriting the free hook.
+This will trigger a leak, then, using the already double freed chunk (using the same overlap), or performing another house of botcake it generates a shell overwriting the free hook.

 # Detailed explanation